aungkhantmaw64/aungkhantmaw64.github.io/content/posts/emlinux001.md

 > Replace `arm-cortex_a8-linux-gnueabi` in the above command with your preferred toolchain names to inspect them.

-Once we have decided on which toolchain to use, we can derive the `.config` configuration file from the pre-built configuration like this:
+Once we have decided on which toolchain to use, we can generate the project configuration file, `.config`, from an architecture-specific preset like this:

 ```bash
 ct-ng arm-cortex_a8-linux-gnueabi
 ```

-Then, this time, it will be easier to chnage the configurations based on our needs, since the toolchain has already been set up with all the basic options required for our target architecture, thanks to the pre-built configs.
+Then, this time, it will be easier to change the configurations based on our needs, since the toolchain has already been set up with all the basic options required for our target architecture, thanks to the pre-built configs.

 As for the first time, we will not be concerned about changing any options yet.
-However, we should be aware of the default installation path for the toolchains, since we have to add it in the system `PATH` afterward.
-If we already have a preferred installation path, we can change it in the `Path and misc options` tab of the `menuconfig`.
+However, we, at least, should be aware of the default installation path for the toolchains, since we have to add it in the system `PATH` after completing the installation.
+If you already have a preferred installation path, you can change the default path in the `Path and misc options` tab of the `menuconfig`.

 Once we are done configuring, we can start building the toolchains with this command: